Naikaku Sōri Daijin Kantei: Current office

-Previous Office
+Previous office

-The former office building is now known as the Naikaku Sōri Daijin Kōtei (内閣総理大臣公邸), the Prime Minister's personal residential quarters.
+The former office building is now known as the (内閣総理大臣公邸, Naikaku Sōri Daijin Kōtei), the prime minister's personal residential quarters.

-With the evolution of a national parliament after the Meiji Restoration and the establishment of the post of "Prime Minister of Japan" in 1885, the need for an official prime ministerial residence was felt.
+With the evolution of a national parliament after the Meiji Restoration and the establishment of the post of "prime minister of Japan" in 1885, the need for an official prime ministerial residence was felt.
 On the encouragement of Prime Minister Tanaka Giichi, the first residence was completed on 18 March 1929.
 It incorporates architectural styles such as Art Deco and expressionist architecture which became popular from the late Taishō period to the early Shōwa period.
 It was heavily influenced by the architecture of Frank Lloyd Wright, in particular his design for the second Tokyo Imperial Hotel.
 It is a two-storied mansion designed by Muraji Shimomoto, of the Ministry of the Treasury (now Ministry of Finance).
 Prime Minister Tanaka is said to have exclaimed, "This is just like a café, isn't it?", upon seeing the building.

+The building was the site of the May 15 incident in 1932 in which prime minister Inukai Tsuyoshi was assassinated.
+During the February 26 incident in 1936, renegade soldiers attacked the residence in an attempt to assassinate prime minister Keisuke Okada, who managed to hide in a closet.
+Instead, six people, including his brother-in-law, were killed.
+One bullet hole was retained from the 1936 event.
+The incidents gave rise to rumors that the residence is haunted, with the wife of prime minister Tsutomu Hata writing in a 1996 memoir that she saw spirits wearing old military uniforms in the residence's garden.

 By the 1990s, the old 5200 sqm building was deemed cramped and insufficient.
 It underwent seismic retrofitting and internal renovation.
+The building was unoccupied from 2012 to 2021, during the premierships of Shinzo Abe and Yoshihide Suga.